-The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University will conduct searches for three outstanding tenured/tenure-track hires.
-These will be in the areas of Advanced Manufacturing, Design, and Robotics with position start dates in Fall 2018.
+The School of Mechanical, Industrial and Manufacturing Engineering (MIME) at Oregon State University will conduct searches for two outstanding tenured/tenure-track hires.
+These will be in the areas of Design and Robotics with position start dates in Fall 2018.

 A full-time (1.00 FTE), tenure-track, 9-month Assistant Professor position in the school’s Design research area.
 Higher ranks may be considered depending upon the qualification of the successful candidate.
 Preference is given to candidates who will help augment the school’s design research areas while enthusiastically seeking interdisciplinary collaborations with other research areas of excellence within COE and MIME such as robotics and human systems.

 The School of Mechanical, Industrial, and Manufacturing Engineering (MIME) at Oregon State University invites applications for a full-time 1.0 FTE, 9-month, non-tenure track position of Instructor in MIME in the area of design, effective Fall 2018.
 Reappointment is at the discretion of the School Head and Dean.

 The position is Instructor of MIME Capstone Design.
 MIME Capstone Design, a two-term course sequence for MIME engineering students, is the culminating experience in these students’ undergraduate programs and plays a pivotal role in affecting their developmental shift from college student to engineering professional.
 MIME Capstone Design therefore focuses on refining graduating seniors’ competencies in technical ability, project management, and communication, in the context of completing a real-world design project.